LCD/LED/OLED assorted displays 'lucky bags' at Maplin 1 (N01CG) Kemo Electronic S043

 I've put the pinout here but reversed it because the pinout in the datasheet is for the view from the back but you'll usually be wiring it when looking at the front so the reversed pinout can cause you to incorrectly wire the display (and did for me).

 After doing some investigation, it looks like these are surplus displays from a power meter.
-The L1, L2 and L3 symbols suggests that it was a three-phase power meter and the markings suggest that these displays were commissioned by Ampy Metering.
+The L1, L2 and L3 symbols suggests that it was a three-phase power meter.
+Actually it's from a residential power meter that is used in Italy.

 This blog entry isn't advertising blurb - there is no documentation included for the HD44780-compatible display apart from a pinout and I couldn't find a datasheet on the internet which was a pain when I discovered that it's a 16x1 LCD with a second row of symbols!
 The characters themselves are also only 5x7 instead of the more usual 5x8 so take that into account if you want to use CGRAM characters on the first row or the visible cursor.